miekg/ssd/README.md

 ssdd [-noauth] [-load DIR] [-p PORT]
 ~~~

-* `-noauth`, disables the authentication check in ssdd
+* `-noauth`, disables the authentication and authorizaton check in ssdd
 * `-load DIR`, look in **DIR** for unit files to load (.service, .path)
 * `-p PORT`, bind to port **PORT**